-Melanoma usually starts as a single lesion on the skin or mucous membranes.
-This lesion can progress to formation of metastases if it is not recognised and treated effectively at its early stages.
+Melanoma usually starts as a single lesion on the skin or mucous membrane.
+This lesion can progress to the formation of metastases if it is not recognised and treated effectively at an early stage.

 What do cutaneous melanoma metastases look like?

-Cutaneous melanoma metastases usually grow rapidly within the skin (cutaneous metastases) or under the skin surface (subcutaneous metastases).
-They are usually firm to hard in consistency but may be soft.
+Cutaneous melanoma metastases usually grow rapidly within the skin (cutaneous metastases) or under the skin surface (subcutaneous metastases); dermal metastases are more common than subcutaneous.
+They are usually firm or hard in consistency.
 Cutaneous metastases may be any colour but are often black or red.
 They may also ulcerate and bleed.
-In most cases, cutaneous metastases arise within the dermis.

 Subcutaneous metastases are skin coloured or bluish lumps.
-They are usually painless, but they can be painful.
+They are usually painless.